zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 The IRS-DV is a:

 - Functional federated component
-- API endpoint to retrieve the tree structures in a recursive way, which data assets are distributed throughout the Catena-X network
+- Uses API endpoint to retrieve the tree structures in a recursive way, which data assets are distributed throughout the Catena-X network
 - Reference implementation
-- Data chain provider
 - Catch and find errors

 ### Substantial Features